 Axe throwing is a sport that has been around for centuries, with records suggesting it can be traced back to ancient Roman times.

 The sport has seen a resurgence in the past few years, with more and more people becoming interested in this ancient art form.
-Axe throwing clubs are now popping up all over North America, with participants getting together to throw axes at wooden targets.
-There are many locations in Canada, Australia, the United States, New Zealand, Poland, and United Kingdon were participants as of 2020.
+Axe-throwing clubs are now popping up all over North America, with participants getting together to throw axes at wooden targets.
+There are many locations in Canada, Australia, the United States, New Zealand, Poland, and the United Kingdom that were participants as of 2020.

 History of Axe Throwing